Wiggin’s a big’un in the media and entertainment space, working with a host of household names – but that’s not all it’s got to offer...

 • increasing ethnic diversity

-We have active support networks that provide a focus for those who identify with different groups and that help us to continue to improve diversity.
+We have active support networks, including Pride of Wiggin (LGBTQ+ people network), Wigg-inc (ethnicity and cultural heritage people network) and Women of Wiggin (raising awareness of gender-based issues) which assist in providing a focus for those who identify with different groups and helps us to continue to improve diversity.

 We don’t just view our commitment to our people, inclusion and diversity as a commercial driver – it is fundamental to why we at Wiggin choose to work here, and the advisors we strive to be.